ONSdigital/ras-rm-performance-tests/README.md

 ### Database clear down between tests

+**NOTE**: The below commands **should** only ever be ran in dev (under your namespace) or in performance.

-Firstly, whitelist you IP using the ras commands for the target environment.
-Then get the database credentials
+Firstly, whitelist your IP using the ras commands for the dev or performance.
+Then get the database for either dev or performance credentials:

+**DEV**

+`export DEV_PASSWORD_DATABASE=$(kubectl get secret [DB-CREDENTIALS] -o json --namespace=[YOUR-NAMESPACE] | jq -r '.data."[PASSWORD-KEY]"' | base64 -d)`

+**PERFORMANCE**

-`export [TARGET-NAMESPACE]_PASSWORD_[TARGET-SERVICE]=$(kubectl get secret [DB-CREDENTIALS] -o json --namespace=[TARGET-NAMESPACE] | jq -r '.data."[PASSWORD-KEY]"' | base64 -d)`
+`export PERFORMANCE_PASSWORD_[TARGET-SERVICE]=$(kubectl get secret [DB-CREDENTIALS] -o json --namespace=performance | jq -r '.data."[PASSWORD-KEY]"' | base64 -d)`

-The above command will need to be replicated for all the schemas affected by the Locust tests.
+The above command for performance will need to be replicated for all the schemas affected by the Locust tests.
 When using dev, this will only be a single command.

-Once the passwords have been exported to your local machine, run the following:
+Once the password(s) have been exported to your local machine, run one of the following:

+**DEV**

+`psql postgresql://postgres:$DEV_PASSWORD_DATABASE@localhost:5432/ras -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`

+**PERFORMANCE**

-`psql postgresql://case:$[TARGET-NAMESPACE]_PASSWORD_[TARGET-SERVICE]@localhost:5432/[TARGET-SCHEMA-NAME] -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`
+`psql postgresql://[TARGET-SERVICE]:$PERFORMANCE_PASSWORD_[TARGET-SERVICE]@localhost:5432/[TARGET-SCHEMA-NAME] -U postgres -f [FILEPATH-FROM-YOUR-LOCAL-MACHINE]Services/ras-rm-cucumber/_infra/helm/acceptance-tests/files/[SCRIPT-NAME]`

-Again, the above command will need to be replicated for all the schemas affected by the Locust tests.
+Again, the above commands for will need to be replicated for all the schemas affected by the Locust tests.
+The scripts referenced in the commands can be found in `ras-rm-cucumber`.
 When using dev, this will only be a single command.
 The scripts that need running during multiple attempts are:

 ```